jmoffatt32/simple_go_network/README.md

 - We started by breaking up the program into 4 processes. - The server process, stored in pkg/server/ - The client process, stored in pkg/client/ - The config file and the program to read it, stored in pkg/config/ - And main.go

 - We delegated separate responsibilities to each process.
-Server contains the goroutines and tcp threads that send and recieve messages between server instances.
-Client reads input from the terminal and forwards it to its corresponding server instance to send the message.
-Config reads data from the configuration file to assign the min and max delay, as well as ID's, IP's, and Ports to each server.
-And main, which acts as an entry point to the program and wraps all the separate processes in one file.
+    - Server contains the goroutines and tcp threads that send and recieve messages between server instances.
+    - Client reads input from the terminal and forwards it to its corresponding server instance to send the message.
+    - Config reads data from the configuration file to assign the min and max delay, as well as ID's, IP's, and Ports to each server.

-# Technical Design

-// PUT PROGRAM FLOW DIAGRAM HERE
+    - And main, which acts as an entry point to the program and wraps all the separate processes in one file.

 # Implementation / Flow of execution